MCbx/linimamt/README.md

  * Refactoring code.
 This window class with everything thrown into it doesn't look good.
  * Do something with directory structure visualization code as it's quite bad now.
  * Change the name to something which can be pronounced (after I've made HGCFEU and FTDU it should be more English in name).
 The current name is directly taken from "Linux", "Image" and "Mtools".
+ * Windows port.
+It is developed under Linux.

 Links
 =======